 A set of candidate samplers $\{P_{j},\: j\in\mathcal{S}\}$ is a list of all possible samplers that could be used for a parameter of the model $\mathcal{M}$.
 These may differ depending on the parameter's characteristics and role in the model (e.g., whether there is a valid Gibbs sampler, or whether it is restricted to $[0,\infty)$).
 In addition to univariate candidate samplers, nodes can also be sampled by block samplers.
 Denote $|b|$ the number of elements of $b.$ If $|b_{i}|>1$, $P^{(n)}_{i}$, the sampler applied to block $b_{i}$ at iteration $n$, is called a block sampler; otherwise it is a univariate or scalar sampler.

 In the examples below we considered up to four univariate candidate samplers and three kinds of block samplers.
-The univariate samplers included adaptive random walk (ARW), adaptive random walk on a log scale (ARWLS) for states taking only positive real values, Gibbs samplers for states with a conjugate prior-posterior pairing, and slice samplers.
-The block samplers included adaptive random walk with multivariate normal proposals, automated factor slice sampler \citep{tibbits2014automated} (slice samplers in a set of orthogonal rotated coordinates), and automated factor random walk (univariate random walks in a set of orthogonal rotated coordinates).
+The univariate samplers included adaptive Metropolis-Hastings (AMH), adaptive Metropolis-Hastings on a log scale (AMHLS) for states taking only positive real values, Gibbs samplers for states with a conjugate prior-posterior pairing, and slice samplers.
+The block samplers included adaptive Metropolis-Hastings with multivariate normal proposals, automated factor slice sampler \citep{tibbits2014automated} (slice samplers in a set of orthogonal rotated coordinates), and automated factor random walk (univariate random walks in a set of orthogonal rotated coordinates).
 These choices are by no means exhaustive but serve to illustrate the algorithms here.